colts70/semantic-stack/README.md

 Money is made from control and treating the problems never fixing them.

+They saw the problem, but were not in a position to solve it.

 “The corporations never solved this because anything decentralized, public, and ownerless cannot be monetized or controlled.
 Commit-based governance kills innovation.
 DFH had to come from the outside — nobody inside the system is allowed to build something that frees the public from their control.”

 Company's make trillions by